-Multi camera filming gives less time to manage the operation and monitor each individual camera.
-It’s sometimes both helpful and more realistic to keep all the locked-off setup cameras rolling even between short breaks in a performance.
-To allow for this constant filming (especially when filming in 4K) I now use much larger SD data cards for each camera.
+Multi-camera filming gives less time to manage the operation and monitor each camera.
+It’s sometimes helpful and realistic to keep all the locked-off setup cameras rolling even between short breaks in a performance.
+To allow for this constant filming (especially when filming in 4K), I now use much larger SD data cards for each camera.
 Also, by filming with two SD data card slots in each camera, I can ensure that each camera records for as long as required.
 In this case, it is advisable to use the most reliable, highest quality and fastest data cards.
-Personally, I’ve always used SanDisk SD cards during my multi camera filming and they have never let me down.
+Personally, I’ve always used SanDisk SD cards during my multi-camera filming, and they have never let me down.

 Consider which camera codec and which quality setting to record with.
 Ask yourself what is required of the media after filming.
-Will you be managing the post-production yourself or will someone else’s workflow and post-production system need to be considered?
-Having an overview of the production and post-production process will help you ensure that you deliver the highest quality, most suitable and most compatible media for any given project.
+Will you be managing the post-production yourself, or will someone else’s workflow and post-production system need to be considered?
+An overview of the production and post-production process will help you ensure that you deliver the highest quality, most suitable and most compatible media for any given project.

 Backing up camera media

-Filming with two or three additional cameras means managing two or three times as much data so having enough media storage becomes an important issue.
-If your camera media needs transcoding, or any further workflow prior to editing, then this will also add significant extra post-production time.
+Filming with two or three additional cameras means managing two or three times as much data, so having enough media storage becomes an important issue.
+If your camera media needs transcoding, or any other workflow before editing, this will also add significant extra post-production time.
 You then have the fun of editing all your amazing footage with multi-camera editing and then delivering a whole beautiful production that you’ve produced, filmed and edited all on your own!

-Multi camera filming is a great way to add value to any high-quality production.
-Modern smaller lighter cameras are a great solution for multi-camera filming of theatrical and operatic performances, live gigs, music promos and one-off events.
+Multi-camera filming is a great way to add value to any high-quality production.
+Modern smaller lighter cameras are an excellent solution for multi-camera filming of theatrical and operatic performances, live gigs, music promos and one-off events.

 I hope these above points help give some insight and help those considering multi-camera productions for the first time.

 You might like to read some of my other blog posts: